Buyenix/Algorithms-Excerise/Chapter1-Fundamentals/AnalysisOfAlgorithms/readme.txt

     1.4.17 --> Solution: foreach the array to find max/min values to get the max difference.
     1.4.18 --> FindOneLocalMinValueForArray.java.
 In this exercise, the concept "local min value" is very intersting and important.
     1.4.19 --> FindOneLocalMinValueForMatrix.java && FindOneLocalMinValueForMatrix2.java
+    1.4.20 --> Solution: Use binary search to find the maximum (in ~ 1 lg N compares); then use binary search to search in each piece (in ~ 1 lg N compares per piece).